Co occurring Disorders and Dual Diagnosis

 Dual Diagnosis Treatment

 Treatment for a patient suffering from co-occurring disorders must be integrated to address both issues.
 Long-term recovery is predicated on discovering any possible underlying issues concurrent with the addiction and learning how to manage them.
-Mental illness will sometimes require medication, counseling and understanding how to cope.
-Going through the clinical process to achieve sobriety, such as detoxification and residential and outpatient therapy, will not be enough, should the mental health component be ignored.
+Mental illness will sometimes require medication, counseling, and understanding how to cope.
+Going through the clinical process to achieve sobriety, such as drug detox treatment and residential and outpatient therapy, will not be enough, should the mental health component be ignored.
 It is irrelevant which came first or if one element is more serious than the other.
 To sustain recovery and avoid relapse, the healing process must include the entirety of a client’s struggle.
-Integrated dual diagnosis treatment (IDDT) is a method of treatment targeting co-occurring mental health issues and substance use disorders.

 At the Avenues Recovery network of drug and alcohol rehab facilities, we are committed to helping our clients fully understand the scope of what they are dealing with and giving them the tools to overcome their adversity.
-Our dual diagnosis treatment centers include teams of medical professionals, expert clinicians, and seasoned sobriety counselors that are trained to see the warning signs of dual diagnosis, and map out a treatment plan appropriate to the needs of each individual.
-No one is beyond hope and everyone has a way back.
-We help each person find it.
+Our dual-diagnosis treatment centers include teams of medical professionals, expert clinicians, and seasoned sobriety counselors who are trained to see the warning signs of dual diagnosis and map out a treatment plan appropriate to the needs of each individual.

 Check your insurance